Emilyfactor/Unit-19-Homework-Protecting-VSI-from-Future-Attacks/Homework_Solved.md

 Based on the geographic map, recommend a firewall rule that the networking team should implement.
 Provide a "plain english" description of the rule.

+Filtering out the traffic from the United States, the country which had the most activity is coming from Ukraine.
-Firewall Rule Description-

-For example: "Block all incoming HTTP traffic where the source IP comes from the city of Los Angeles."
+		> Firewall Rule Description- Block all incoming HTTP traffic where the source IP comes from the country of Ukraine.

-Provide a screen shot of the geographic map that justifies why you created this rule.

 Question 2

 VSI has insider information that JobeCorp will launch the same webserver attack but use a different IP each time in order to avoid being stopped by the rule you just created.

 What other rules can you create to protect VSI from attacks against your webserver?

+Most of the data coming from the Ukarine is approximately 34% of the network.
+There are 3 other vaules that could cause for the creation of more firewalls: bytes, ip, useragent.
+	> Block all incoming HTTP traffic where the bytes are equal to 65748
+	> Block all incoming HTTP traffic where the ip address is equal to 194.105.145.147 AND 79.171.127.34
+	> Block all incoming HTTP traffic where the useragent is equal to Mozilla/4.0 (compatible; MSIE 6.0; Windows NT 5.2; SV1; .NET CLR 2.0 50727987787; InfoPath.1)

 Conceive of two more rules in "plain english".
 Hint: Look for other fields that indicate the attacker.